 First of all, let's define couple of terms before moving to the rest of the article:

 As of writing, I was working at Axon enterprise.
 The big mission is "Write code, save life".
 Specifically, Axon provides solution to helps police officers make bullet obsolete which consists of hardware and software.
 Among Axon's software ecosystem, there is a very customized and sophisticated media player to help user working with media evidences in the web.
 By the time I wrote this post, I had approximately one year experience with it (as long as I had joined Axon).
 Our team was the owner of this package and I was the only engineer working on it as maintainer.

 In short, our current media package was a tightly coupled binding between React, MSE and Media elements.
 Since none of us was super experienced working with these pieces of technology before.
 We made couple of critical mistakes:

 We are done for the problems statement part.
 The media package has served our customer well to some extend.
 As the company scales up quickly, we definitely need a better solution to make sure developer experience and productivity work beautifully in harmony.
-That is why I decided to work on something completely new to solve my problem with this media package, make Axon's developers and customers happy (less WTF comes out of their mouth 🤪).
+That is why I decided to work on something completely new to solve my problem with this media package, make Axon's developers and customers happy (less cursing words come out of their mouths 🤪).
 I created the blueprint to make lives better.

 The image attachment above can be broken down into "understandable" parts as followings: